ABDURRAHMANYIGIT/Flutter_Parfume_App/README.md

 # Flutter Parfume App Exercise

 This is my Flutter Parfume App exercise.
 Founded the design on Dribbble and trying to clone it to improve my layouting and programming skills.
-Im building the project responsive and compatible with design patterns.
-I also try hard to write clean code.
+I gonna build the project responsive and compatible with design patterns.
+I'll also try hard to write clean code.
 I will update the README file through the process.

 ![image_processing20200412-25320-1u2o2ez](https://user-images.githubusercontent.com/69268069/219046569-b63578d8-4c76-4bf3-8633-0570e6950cc7.png)